-Article 17.6 Students who can graduate before February by taking an early exam
+Article 17.6 Students who can graduate in February by taking an early exam

-Students who are able to complete their programme before February by taking an early exam must address a formal request to this effect to the chair of the examination committee via their academic advisor before 30 November.
+1. Students who are able in principle to complete their programme in February by taking an early exam must address a formal request to this effect to the chair of the examination committee via their academic advisor before 30 November.
 A student may, with valid reasons, request a deviation from this deadline from the chair of the examination committee.
 The decision of the chair of the examination committee will be communicated to the student no later than 15 December.